OmarMiniesy/Notes/Security/Network Security/Arp Poisoning.md

 * This way, we guarantee that the other host gets the packet from us, not from the real sending host.

 ---
+### Defenses

+1. **Static ARP Entries**: Manually configure ARP tables with static entries that map [[IP]] addresses to MAC addresses, which helps prevent unauthorized ARP replies.
+2. **Use of Security Software**: Deploy network security tools and antivirus software that can detect and prevent ARP spoofing. (arpwatch)
+3. **Network Segmentation**: Divide the network into smaller, manageable segments using VLANs.
+This limits the scope of ARP requests to smaller segments and makes it harder for an attacker to impact the entire network.
+4. **Packet Filtering**: Configure switches and routers to block or filter out suspicious ARP packets.
+Some advanced switches can be set to allow ARP packets only from ports where ARP requests were originated.
+5. **Monitoring and Alerts**: Regularly monitor network traffic for unusual ARP traffic and set up alerts for suspicious activities.
+This includes looking for multiple ARP requests/responses from the same IP or rapid changes in MAC addresses associated with an [[IP]].
+6. **Switches**: Switches have MAC caches, which tracks [[IP]] address and MAC pairings.
+If a requesting device queries a MAC address that is in the switches table, it is sent directly.

+---